 The year-long study comes at a time of public crisis and paranoia

-However, CityU Professor Alvin Lai Chi-keung, who led the study, said in a press conference yesterday that it is not their intention to cause unnecessary fear among the public in countries like China, Singapore, and Malaysia that are already reeling with the current outbreak of the coronavirus disease (COVID-19).
+However, CityU Professor Alvin Lai Chi-keung, who led the study, said in a press conference on 13 February that it is not their intention to cause unnecessary fear among the public in countries like China, Singapore, and Malaysia that are already reeling with the current outbreak of the coronavirus disease (COVID-19).

-Highlighting that their study began long before the new coronavirus existed, Lai said their aim was to uncover the relationship between airborne aerosol droplets and the transmission of pathogens.
+Highlighting that their study began long before the virus existed, Lai said their aim was to uncover the relationship between airborne aerosol droplets and the transmission of pathogens.

 The team has suggested a number of ways to minimise the risk

 Among the preventive measures, the team recommends that people ventilate their washroom often to prevent saturation of airborne bacteria, adding that 87% of airborne pathogens could be removed from the toilet space by turning on the exhaust fan for 15 minutes, reported SCMP.

 According to infectious disease expert Dr Iris Li Wai-sum, who was a member of the team, people should close the windows in the washroom during ventilation to avoid drawing the polluted air back inside.